10 July 2024

 Remove but do not destroy the caterpillar that has these cocoons on its back.

 Now that the tomato is protected from disease and pests, the next concern is how to increase productivity and quality of the tomato fruits.
-Tomatoes are heavy feeders so I feed mine a side dressing of compost when hey begin to bear fruit and feed them with a diluted solution of fish emulsion as a foliar feeding and at the roots every few weeks.
+Tomatoes are heavy feeders so I feed mine a side dressing of compost when they begin to bear fruit and feed them with a diluted solution of fish emulsion as a foliar feeding and at the roots every few weeks, plus bonemeal every two weeks,once the plants start putting out flowers.
 Feeding is important, but the plants will really excel when they are judicially pruned to channel the strength of the plant to fruit production instead of spending energy on foliage.
 It also helps light reaches the fruit and helps the bees to find the flowers to pollinate.

 I know that there is much talk in gardening circles about pinching "suckers" to increase production.
 But it is important to understand what the sucker really is.
 It is said that little leaflets that appear in the crotch of the stem and tomato branch are the "suckers" that tomato growers are encouraged to pinch, but if you pay attention to the habits of the tomato plant you will see that this in incorrect.
 In truth, the leaflet in the crotch will become a fruiting branch and the leafy branch that it is attached to to the stem of the tomato is actually the part that need to be removed.
 If you look closely you will notice that as the leaflet in the crotch grows, the leafing branch below will bend downward.
 This leafing branch will never produce flowers and should be removed, not the leaflet.